justin13601/ACES/docs/source/configuration.md

-- `value_max`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either less than or less than or equal to `value_max` (with these options being decided on the basis of `value_max_inclusive`, where `value_max_incusive=True` indicating that an observation satisfies this predicate if its value is less than or equal to `value_max`, and `value_max_inclusive=False` indicating a less than but not equal to will be used.
+- `value_max`: If specified, an observation will only satisfy this predicate if the occurrence of the underlying `code` with a reported numerical value that is either less than or less than or equal to `value_max` (with these options being decided on the basis of `value_max_inclusive`, where `value_max_inclusive=True` indicating that an observation satisfies this predicate if its value is less than or equal to `value_max`, and `value_max_inclusive=False` indicating a less than but not equal to will be used).
 - `value_min_inclusive`: See `value_min`
 - `value_max_inclusive`: See `value_max`